The 20 Best Hepatocerebral Degeneration Doctors Near Me in Baltimore, MD

 English

 Dr. Watkins received a bachelor of arts degree in Psychobiology from Harvard University and a medical doctor degree from the University of Chicago-Pritzker School of Medicine.
 She completed internship at Georgetown-INOVA Fairfax Hospital followed by a Diagnostic Radiology residency and Neuroradiology fellowship at Johns Hopkins Hospital.
 Prior to joining Johns Hopkins, Dr. Watkins was a staff Neuroradiologist for Johns Hopkins Howard County Medical Center and the director of the Bethesda outpatient center for American Radiology from 2006-2015.
 She then served as Sub Chief of Neuroradiology Mid Atlantic Permanente Medical Group from 2015-2016.
 Dr. Watkins has served as a Neuroradiology course lecturer for the American College of Radiology, case review lecturer for the Radiological Society of North America and a reviewer for the Neuroradiology section of the Radiographics Journal.
 Dr. Watkins is rated as an Experienced provider by MediFind in the treatment of Hepatocerebral Degeneration.
-Her top areas of expertise are Stroke, Subarachnoid Hemorrhage, Meningioma, and Craniopharyngioma.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Stroke, Subarachnoid Hemorrhage, Meningioma, and Craniopharyngioma.
+Dr. Watkins is board certified in American Board Of Radiology.

 Experienced in Hepatocerebral Degeneration